Best Fonts for Email: Usage Tips and Tricks

 (email copy with 1.6-line spacing)

 Don’t use a different font to draw readers’ attention to links.
 Don’t ever put links without text.
 The text should explain where this link leads to and be organically a part of the text.
-Don’t use the words “here” or “link” as a text.
+Don’t use the words “here” or “link” as text.
 They are too short and too general to be click-worthy.

 One of the best practices here is to make links of the same color as a logo.
 It looks great, check it out: